SonySemiconductorSolutions/aitrios-sdk-vision-sensing-app/tutorials/2_prepare_dataset/annotate_images/object_detection/README.md

 1. In CVAT Web UI, create new project.
 2. Open the project, and add labels.
-3. In the project, create new job.
+3. In the project, create new task.
-4. In the job, create new task.
-5. Select images or zip file to import.
+4. Select images or zip file to import.
-6. Press "Submit" button.
+5. Press "Submit & Open" button.

+> **NOTE**
+>
+> There is a following restriction when opening Codespaces in web browser.
+> - Importing file larger than 2MB will fail.
+As workaround, please open Codespaces in VS Code or do following [Import images from Codespaces (devcontainer)](#import-images-from-codespaces-devcontainer).

 ### Import images from Codespaces (devcontainer)